-As a member of the COTA Federation, COTA (WA) collaborates with the other State COTAs as well as COTA Australia to advocate and influence (on a state and national level) on matters that are important to older Australians.
+As a member of the COTA Federation, COTA (WA) collaborates with the other state COTAs as well as COTA Australia to advocate and influence (on a state and national level) on matters that are important to older Australians.
+In June 2021, the COTA Federation launched the second comprehensive national study of Australians aged 50 and over.
+Titled State of the (Older) Nation 2021, the second national survey is available via: www.stateoftheoldernation.org.au

-In July 2020, COTA (WA) was formally appointed by the State Government as the first ever Vulnerable Seniors Peak in Western Australia.
+COTA (WA) was formally appointed by the State Government as the first ever Vulnerable Seniors Peak in Western Australia.

 COTA (WA) represents the interests of Western Australia's seniors on many advisory committees and reference groups.
-Our advocacy work includes collaboration with sector partners on issues such as health, elder abuse, affordable housing, mature age employment and vulnerable cohorts including Aboriginal and Torres Strait Islander people and CaLD and LGBTQI+ people.
+Our advocacy work includes collaboration with sector partners on issues such as health, elder abuse, affordable housing, mature age employment and vulnerable cohorts including First Nations People, Culturally and Linguistically Diverse (CaLD) and LGBTQI communities.